keithshep/llvm-fs/README.md

 ## Building LLVM for llvm-fs

-NOTE: this has been tested on OS X 10.5, 10.6 and on Windows 7 (using MinGW bash/gcc/g++ with python 2.7 installed)
+NOTE: this has been tested on OS X 10.6 and on Windows 7 (using MinGW bash/gcc/g++ with python 2.7 installed)

-Download a copy of the LLVM 3.0 source code.
+Download a copy of the LLVM 3.1 source code.
 In order to use the LLVM native libraries with llvm-fs they must be built with `--enabled-shared`.
 Unfortunately the prebuilt LLVM binaries don't come with shared libraries so you will have to build LLVM yourself.
-For windows and OS X 10.5 you can do this by using a build command like:
-`./configure --enable-shared --enable-jit && make && make install`.
+For windows you can do this by using a build command like: `./configure --enable-shared --enable-jit && make && make install`.
 OS X 10.6 needs more convincing to build the 32-bit libraries as required to work with mono.
 The following LLVM configuration works on 10.6: